trashpanda-ai/Sentiment-Analysis-LNP-/README.md

-# Local
+# Local GitHub
-Local clone
+Local clone of GitHub on MacBook
-TEST123